Wednesday, December 11 2013 10:13 PM EST2013-12-12 03:13:18 GMT

 MIDDLETOWN, Pa.
 (WHTM) -

-Book said the dog, named "Trigger," is now eating well and walking around, but will need a few more weeks of recovery before he is back to full strength and the stitches in his neck can be removed.
+Dr. Glenn Book of Londonderry Animal Hospital said the unnamed dog will need a few more weeks of recovery before he is back to full strength and the stitches in his neck can be removed.

-"The number of phone calls this morning has really kind of humbled us all," Book said.
+"The number of phone calls this morning has really kind of humbled us all," Book said Thursday morning.
 "We've had, I believe, five donors so far that have called in, making donations towards his care."